-Qualifying the Request – Lessons from Amazon’s HQ2
+Qualifying the Request – Lessons from Amazon’s HQ2 for any Translation Quote

 One request for proposals that’s been widely reported on is Amazon’s HQ2 RFP.
 Seemingly every city that met the criteria for Amazon’s new headquarters in the nation put in their proposals.
 And now, after many cities found out that their (publicly) generous proposals to Amazon were rejected, there is some time for reflection.
 What’s clear is that many cities were willing to put every incentive on the table for Amazon to deliver jobs and economic development in return.
 On the other hand, many comments on the generous tax incentives were from concerned citizens on whether or not these jobs really were going to the community, and whether tax incentives left the city to pay for infrastructure improvements, rising home costs and other costs associated with economic development.

 It’s tough for any qualifying city, especially in desperate need of economic development, to not want to bid for such a big opportunity.
 San Antonio did, however, saving probably quite a bit of money in not having to create a proposal, probably knowing that it was never was going to go as far as some other cities would go.
 Plus, the mayor’s argument that it’s hard to imagine that a “forward-thinking”company as Amazon has not already figured out which city would likely be the most and is just waiting to see who wants to give the most incentives, makes sense.

 Where’s the Value of a Translation Quote?

 We come across RFPs, large and small, that all seem so desirable (Read: How to write RFPs for Translation Services).
 The idea that one proposal could change your business so dramatically that you are willing to “give up the farm” as the mayor of San Antonio stated, can also be a recipe for disaster.
 Without a clear understanding of value over incentives, you enter a relationship that is never going to flourish.